 The new ordinance will allow registered nonprofits to use temporary signs to advertise special events, provided the signs meet several guidelines.
-There will be no permit fees charged for the temporary signs...However, the ordinance will not allow signs in the public right-of-way and will limit the signs to events that take place only once or twice a year.
+There will be no permit fees charged for the temporary signs.

 The Salem Farmers Market appeared before the board earlier in the fall requesting temporary signs in the public right-of-way to advertise the market.
 Several selectmen stated they considered the market more of a commercial venture than a nonprofit because private vendors make money through their sales...However, Selectman Stephen Campbell said the farmers market could place temporary signs on private property if it were advertising a special event taking place at the market.